agroportal/ontology_mapping_harvester/README.md

 `OMHT_execution_history.log`: list of ontologies aready processed.

-`OMHT_external_matches_phase_1.cfg`: manual curation file (provided by Agroportal team).
+`OMHT_external_matches_phase_1.cfg`: manual curation file (provided by AgroPortal team).

-`OMHT_external_matches_phase_1_to_be_curated.xls`: feed back for manual curation (internal use).
+`OMHT_external_matches_phase_1_to_be_curated.xls`: feedback for manual curation (internal use).

 `OMHT_external_references.log`: information about where the mappings are located.

 `OMHT_harvest_tool_error.log`: errors on execution of the script.

-`OMHT_matchs_totalization.xls`: totalization of mappigs by type and ontology.
+`OMHT_matchs_totalization.xls`: totalization of mappings by type and ontology.

-`OMHT_summary_matchs.xls`: totalization of mappigs founded for the ontology(ies).
+`OMHT_summary_matchs.xls`: totalization of mappings founded for the ontology(ies).

-2. Post mappings on AGROPORTAL:
+2. Post mappings on AgroPortal:

 `java -jar omht.jar -restagroportal post [SELECTION] [enter]`

-Example: `java -jar omht.jar -restagroportal post FOODON [enter]`: to post the internal mappings for FOODON ontology.
+Example: `java -jar omht.jar -restagroportal post FOODON [enter]`: to post the declared mappings for FOODON ontology.

-Example: `java -jar omht.jar -restagroportal post all [enter]`: to post the internal mappings for all ontologies located on the `omht_output` folder.
+Example: `java -jar omht.jar -restagroportal post all [enter]`: to post the declared mappings for all ontologies located on the `omht_output` folder.

-note: to be posted on AGROPORTAL the mappings must be inside the `omht_output` folder and the files must be on the `[ACRONYM].json` format like: `FOODON.json`.
+Note: to be posted on AgroPortal the mappings must be inside the `omht_output` folder and the files must be on the `[ACRONYM].json` format like: `FOODON.json`.

 3. To show help information

 `java -jar omht.jar -help [enter]`

-**Basic Operation:**
+**Basic operation:**

-1) Show this help information:
+1) Show this help information

 java -jar omht.jar -help

-2) Find internal mappings on an ontology on AGROPORTAL
+2) Find declared mappings for one ontology in AgroPortal

 java -jar omhtjar -jlsuc [ONTOLOGY_ACRONYM]

 Example:
 java -jar omhtjar -jlsuc FOODON

-3) Find internal mappings on all ontologies on AGROPORTAL
+3) Find declared mappings for all ontologies in AgroPortal

 java -jar omhtjar -jlsdc

-4) Find internal mappings on a list of ontologies on AGROPORTAL
+4) Find declared mappings for a list of ontologies in AgroPortal

 java -jar omhtjar -jlsuc {[ACRONYM_1], [ACRONYM_2], ...}

 Example:
 java -jar omhtjar -jlsuc FOODON AGRO AGROVOC PO TO

-5) Post all mappings on output folder (*.json) on AGROPORTAL
+5) Post all mappings on output folder (*.json) in AgroPortal

 java -jar omhtjar -restagroportal post all